A Bayesian Hierarchical Score for Structure Learning from Related Data Sets: Simulation Studies

-We now compare the empirical performance of BHD to that of BDeu and BIC with a simulation study; for brevity, we will not discuss the results for BIC in detail since they are fundamentally the same as those for BDeu.
-In particular, we are interested in structure learning in the following two scenarios: \begin{enumerate} \item[(a)] the true underlying network is the same for all the related data sets; \item[(b)] the true underlying network is the same for all the related data sets, apart from $N_F$ data sets in which $N_A$ randomly selected arcs have been removed. \end{enumerate} For each scenario, we consider three different models for the local distributions of each node: \begin{enumerate} \item[\textbf{hier}:] the parameters associated with each of the related data sets are sampled from a hierarchical Dirichlet distribution with imaginary sample size equal to 10 and parameter $\balpha$ that is in turn sampled from a Dirichlet distribution with all $\alpha_{0,ijk} = 1$; \item[\textbf{iid}:] the parameters associated with each of the related data sets are independently sampled from the same Dirichlet distribution with imaginary sample size equal to 10 and all $\aijk = 1$; \item[\textbf{id}:] the parameters are identical for all data sets. \end{enumerate} The first approach follows the distributional assumptions of the hierarchical model underlying BHD and may favour the proposed score.
-The last approach may favour methods not considering that data may comprise related data sets, which pool all the data and assume they are generated from the same distribution.
-The second approach is a middle ground between the first and the third, since parameters associated to the related data sets are different but they are not generated from the hierarchical model.
+We now perform some simulation studies to compare the empirical performance of BHD to that of BDeu and BIC.
+For brevity, we will not discuss the results for BIC in detail since they are fundamentally the same as those for BDeu.
+We are interested in structure learning in the following two scenarios: \begin{enumerate} \item[(a)] the true underlying network is the same for all the related data sets; \item[(b)] the true underlying network is the same for all the related data sets, apart from $N_F$ data sets in which $N_A$ randomly selected arcs have been removed. \end{enumerate} For each scenario, we generate synthetic data following three different models for the local distributions of each node: \begin{enumerate} \item[\textbf{hier}:] the parameters associated with each of the related data sets are sampled from a hierarchical Dirichlet distribution with imaginary sample size equal to 10 and with a parameter $\balpha_i$ sampled from a Dirichlet distribution with all $\alpha_{0, ijk} = 1$; \item[\textbf{iid}:] the parameters associated with each of the related data sets are independently sampled from the same Dirichlet distribution with imaginary sample size equal to 10 and uniform $\balpha_i$ vector; \item[\textbf{id}:] the parameters are identical for all data sets. \end{enumerate} The first approach follows the distributional assumptions of the hierarchical model underlying BHD and may favour the proposed score.
+The last approach may favour methods that do not take into account that data may comprise related data sets, thus pooling all the data and assuming that all observations are generated from the same distribution.
+The second approach is a middle ground between the first and the third, since parameters associated with the related data sets are different but they are not generated from the hierarchical model.

+We then perform structure learning on the simulated data using the hill-climbing implementation in bnlearn \cite{jss09} with the BHD and BDeu scores, both with imaginary sample $s = 1$.
+In the case of BDeu we pool all the available data from different related data sets.
+We evaluate the accuracy of network reconstruction with the Structural Hamming Distance (SHD) \cite{mmhc} between the estimated and the true underlying structure, True Positive (TP), False Positive (FP) and False Negative (FN) arcs.